 By the way, during my testing, the MiFi 8000 became slightly warm after a few minutes of operation and remained that way.
 It’s not hot enough to cause any concern unless you want to leave it in your pocket — you shouldn’t.

-In all, the Sprint MiFi 8000 is not a must-have — as a 4G device; it’s not future-proof.
-But if you’re looking for a mobile solution that can bring fast Internet to up to 15 devices at a time right now, and travel within the coverage of Sprint, it’s a viable option.
+In all, the Sprint MiFi 8000 is not a must-have — as a 4G device, it’s not future-proof.
+But if you’re looking for a mobile solution that can bring fast Internet to up to 15 devices at a time right now and travel within Sprint’s coverage, it’s a viable option.

 Cellular Internet is always tricky since it depends on where you are, but Sprint gives you ten days of free return on the MiFi 8000.
 So, don’t take my word for it.
 Try it out before committing to one.

 Comments are subject to approval, redaction, or removal.

 It's generally faster to get answers via site/page search.
 Your question/comment is one of many Dong Knows Tech receives daily.

 (•) If you represent a company/product mentioned here, please use the contact page or a PR channel.